Tailscale Subnet Router Configuration

 Step 1 – Advertise internal subnets

-Edit your docker-compose.yml
+Edit your docker-compose.yml and add --advertise-routes to TS_EXTRA_ARGS:

 environment: